-I am qualified with a Diploma in Coaching and Neuro-Linguistic Programming (NLP).
+I am a personal performance coach qualified with a Diploma in Coaching, Neuro-Linguistic Programming (NLP) and Cognitive Behavioural Therapy.

 I am an avid reader of Stoic philosophy, incorporating many principles of Stoicism in my coaching practice including understanding what's within your control and what's not, how to recognise the opportunity in obstacles, how to live in accordance with your values, and starting each and every day with purpose.